 Early signs and symptoms

-A condition in which the lower chambers of your heart beat too fast (ventricular tachycardia) can lead to ventricular fibrillation.
-Signs and symptoms of ventricular tachycardia include:
+A condition in which the lower chambers of your heart beat too rapidly (ventricular tachycardia, or VT) can lead to ventricular fibrillation.
+Signs and symptoms of VT include:

 - Chest pain